 It can also mean a link is directing people elsewhere and so they are exiting the page rather than continuing.
 Either way it’s often reason for further investigation through user testing to understand why this is happening.

-This type of heatmap shows which part of the page users are most hovering their mouse over to indicate which elements on the page are getting most interest.
-As touch-screen devices can’t (yet) detect where fingers are hovering above the screen this is not data you can use for phones or tablets.
+This type of heatmap shows which parts of the page users are most hovering their mouse over and thus which elements are getting the most interest.
+As touch-screen devices can’t (yet) detect where fingers are hovering above the screen this is not data you can get from phones or tablets.

 Mouse movement is a good proxy for eye-tracking as research has shown the user’s attention tends to be where the cursor is, so you can learn what content users are reading and it can save on potentially expensive eye-tracking studies.
-This offers more precision than a scroll heatmap so you can see exactly what areas in a block of content users are being drawn to.
+This offers more precision than a scroll heatmap so you can see exactly what areas users are being drawn to in a block of content.

-You'll need to put a tag on your site for heatmap software to track your users visits to your pages.
+You'll need to put a code snippet on your site for heatmap software to track your users visits to your pages.
 There are a few options for this, explained in the tools below.

 Heatmap data can help you think about whether your designs are correctly focussed.
-If you have important information but it's at the bottom of the page and only a small number of people are seeing it then you'll probably want to move it.
+For example, if you have important information but only a small number of people are seeing it then you'll probably want to move or redesign it.

 Don't read too much into scroll behaviour on its own, it only gives you part of the picture and like all quant data only gives you the 'what' rather than the 'why'.
 Just because users aren't reaching a part of a page doesn't mean they aren't going on to have a successful journey.